madewokherd/ALttPDoorRandomizer/README.md

 # Installation from Source

-Download the source code from the repository directly and put it in a folder of your choosing.
+1) Download the source code from the repository directly and put it in a folder of your choosing.

-You must have Python installed (version 3.6 - 3.9 supported)
+2) You must have Python installed (version 3.7 - 3.10 supported), and ensure PATH is included during the installation.

-This program requires all python dependencies that are necessary to run Aerinon's Door Randomizer.
-Try running ```pip install missingdependency``` or ```python -m pip install missingdependency``` on the command line (replace ```missingdependency``` with the specific package that is missing) to install the dependency.
+3) This program requires all python dependencies that are necessary to run OW Randomizer.
+There are multiple ways to install them:
+  - Try running ```pip install missingdependency``` or ```python -m pip install missingdependency``` on the command line (replace ```missingdependency``` with the specific package that is missing) to install the dependency.

-Alternatively, run ```resources/ci/common/local_install.py``` to install all the missing dependencies as well.
+  - The simpler method, run (double-click) ```resources/ci/common/local_install.py``` to install all the missing dependencies as well.

+4) Once installed, you should be able to run (double-click) ```Gui.py``` and the OWR program will appear, where you can select your desired settings.

 See the following link if you have additional trouble: https://github.com/codemann8/ALttPDoorRandomizer/blob/OverworldShuffle/docs/BUILDING.md

 # Running the Program

-To use the CLI, run ```DungeonRandomizer.py```.

-Alternatively, run ```Gui.py``` for a simple graphical user interface.
+- Run (or double-click) ```Gui.py``` for a simple graphical user interface.
+- Alternatively, you can generate thru the CLI, run ```DungeonRandomizer.py```.

+# Terminology

+### OW / OWR
+OW is shorthand for Overworld, referring to anywhere that is "outside" in the game: ie. not caves or dungeons, which are considered Underworld.

+OWR is shorthand for Overworld Rando/Shuffle, the concept of randomizing certain elements present in the Overworld.

+### LW / DW (**IMPORTANT TO READ**)
+Light World and Dark World.
+Some of the references to LW and DW can be a bit ambiguous.
+Sometimes, if a LW tile is being referenced, it's usually referring to the normal LW tile that you already know of.
+Other times, I might be referring to a DW tile that has now become part of the LW, due to a certain way that the game can be shuffled.
+This can be particularly confusing when trying to understand these modes, and what they do, based on the text description of them, but it's important to keep in mind the context of which is being described.

+Things get extra confusing when adding Crossed OWR into the mix, due to the fluidity of navigating between LW and DW freely.
+It's often best to think of Crossed OWR like this: You've been used to a two-part Light and Dark World, but Crossed works more close to a Starting Plane and Other Plane, ie. You can walk around and never be able to reach the "other" plane until you have the items to enter portals, including using mirror.
+Both of these planes consist of Light and Dark World tiles.

+During gameplay and in the OW, there is an L or D in the upper left corner, indicating which *world* you are in.
+As complicated as all the rules can be, this L or D is the simplest way to digest it all.
+Whenever it says you are in DW, this means you are subject to being transformed to a bunny, cannot use the flute, and you will be able to use the mirror to gain access to the LW.
+When in LW, you are transformed to Link (if not already), and you're able to use the flute.

+### Tile
+This refers to one OW screen, containing one or more transitions (or edges) that lead to another tile.
+Most tiles have a "other world" version of it, linked by either a portal or mirror; some do not like Zora's Domain or Master Sword Pedestal.

+### Edge / Transition
+This refers to the sides/edges of the screen, where you walk into them and causes another tile to load, the camera pans over, and Link continues movement that destination tile.

+### Parallel (as a concept)
+Various things in this readme are referred to as parallel or non-parallel.
+Parallel refers to elements that exist in similar orientation in the opposite world.
+For instance, Kakariko Village and Village of Outcasts each have 5 transitions, all in the same geographical area and all leading in the same direction, that makes all those transitions parallel.
+In another instance, The Purple Chest screen (where you turn it in) has transitions on the West side of the screen, but in the DW, those transitions do not exist, therefore, these West transitions are non-parallel, and the tile itself is not parallel.
+Determining whether something is parallel or not dictates whether something can be shuffled or not, or whether it requires something else to be grouped with it and shuffled together.

+### Tile Groups
+These are groups of tiles that must be shuffled (or not shuffled) as a group.
+For instance, if Standard World State is enabled, Link's House, Hyrule Castle, and Sanctuary must be kept together, to ensure that the opening sequence can commence.
+There are a number of scenarios that can cause various tiles to be grouped, this is largely determined by the specific combination of OWR settings and is necessary to ensure correct logic.

+### Similar Edge
+These refer to groups of edges that are near each other.
+For instance, at Link's House, there are 3 different edges on the West side of the screen, separated by the cliffside terrain.
+All 3 of these can potentially lead to 3 different places.
+But conversely, these 3 edges are also considered similar edges and can be made to all lead to the same area.

+Similar edges on the larger OW tiles are a bit harder to intuitively determine.
+For instance, in Kakariko Village, there are 3 North edges, but all 3 are NOT part of the same Similar Edge group.
+Instead, the 2 on the West End are deemed Similar, while the one to the far East is its own edge.
+The most definitive way to figure out which edges are actually grouped, look at a world map image with gridlines (one is linked above in `Trackers & Guides` labeled OW Rando Cheat Sheet), if you draw imaginary lines, splitting up large tiles into 2x2 parts (continuing the small tiles' patterns), all edges within these bounds are considered Similar Edges.

+Similar edges are used when `Keep Similar Edges Together` is enabled and have meaning when used with `Layout Shuffle` (with and without `Free Terrain`) and `Crossed` settings.

+# Inverted Changes

+The version of Inverted included in OWR varies quite a bit compared to the Door Rando and VT (main rando) forks.
+This is often referred to as Inverted 2.0, as this is a plan to shift it to a newer/updated concept, intended to either enhance/improve the Inverted experience or to restore some behaviors more closer to vanilla.
+Some of these changes are likely going to be added to all rando forks/branches and subject to change, but this will be based on user feedback.

+- Links House start now spawns inside the Big Bomb Shop, where there is now a bed
+- Old Man Cave/Bumper Cave entrances are restored to their original state
+- Mountain Cave S+Q now spawns in his usual Cave
+- Removed the ladder that leads from West Dark Death Mountain up to the top near the GT entrance
+- Flute Spot 1 is moved to the very Top of Dark Death Mountain, next to the GT entrance
+- When finding Flute, it comes pre-activated (will hear SFX on collecting)
+- Spiral and Mimic Cave are now bridged together
+- TR Peg Puzzle is restored but instead reveals a ladder
+- Houlihan now exits same place as the Link's House start does
+- Ganon Hole Exit now exits out a new door on top of HC
+- Ice Palace has been re-sealed to vanilla, portal moved to outer edge of moat (makes IP mirror locked)
+- Glitched modes will now use vanilla terrain except where necessary

+Note: These changes do impact the logic.
+If you use `CodeTracker`, these Inverted 2.0 logic rules are automatically detected if using autotracker, indicated by a 2 in the corner of the World State mode icon.
+This can also be manually applied if you right-click the World State mode icon.

 # Settings

-Only extra settings added by this Overworld Shuffle fork are found here.
+Only settings specifically added by this Overworld Shuffle fork are found here.
 All door and entrance randomizer settings are supported.
 See their [readme](https://github.com/Aerinon/ALttPDoorRandomizer/blob/master/README.md)

 ## Overworld Layout Shuffle (--ow_shuffle)
+OW Edge Transitions are shuffled to create new world layouts.
+A brief visual representation of this can be viewed [here](https://media.discordapp.net/attachments/783989090017738753/857299555183362078/ow-modes.gif).
+(This graphic also includes combinations of Crossed and Tile Swap)

 ### Vanilla

-OW is not shuffled.
+OW Transitions are not shuffled.

 ### Parallel

-OW Transitions are shuffled, but both worlds will have a matching layout.
+OW Transitions are shuffled, but both worlds will have a matching layout, similar to that of vanilla.

 ### Full